 Note: To ensure a balanced portfolio within this cluster of activities focusing on IoT devices and technologies, grants will be awarded to proposals not only in order of ranking but at least also to one project that is the highest ranked within each of the above 3 areas/priorities, provided that the proposals attain all thresholds (and subject to available budget).
-Proposals may want to address several of the proposed priorities, but they should indicate clearly what is the centre of gravity of their proposal (i.e. the main covered priority).
-See General call conditions, section 2.F of Appendix 1.
+Proposals may want to address several of the proposal priorities, but they should indicate clearly what is the centre of gravity of their proposal (i.e. the main covered priority).
+See General call conditions, section 3.F of Appendix 1.

-HORIZON-JU-SNS-2025-STREAM-B-02: Wireless Communication Technologies and Signal Processing - Standardisation and Follow-up/PoCs
+HORIZON-JU-SNS-2025-01-STREAM-B-02: Wireless Communication Technologies and Signal Processing - Standardisation and Follow-up/PoCs

-The usage scenarios of IMT-2030 are envisaged to be either (i) built on top of those defined in IMT-2020 (i.e. eMBB, URLLC, and mMTC) evolving into the so-called immersive communications, hyper-reliable and low-latency communication, massive and communications usage scenarios featuring more stringent and simultaneous KPIs and KVIs; or (ii) feature new ones such as ubiquitous connectivity able to enhance connectivity through interworking with other systems; artificial Intelligence and communication, or integrated sensing and communication.
+The usage scenarios of IMT-2030 are envisaged to be either (i) built on top of those defined in IMT-2020 (i.e. eMBB, URLLC, and mMTC) evolving into the so-called immersive communications. hyper-reliable and low-latency communication, and massive communications usage scenarios featuring more stringent and simultaneous KPIs and KVIs; or (ii) feature new ones such as ubiquitous connectivity able to enhance connectivity through interworking with other systems; artificial Intelligence and communication, or integrated sensing and communication.
 As in the case of previous generations, the 6G radio access network, and the wireless communications and signal processing technologies are called to play a pivotal role in meeting the stringent requirements associated to i) those highly complex 6G usage scenarios/use cases, ii) technology trends and iii) the foreseen standardization roadmap.
 The RAN WG in Rel-20 of 3GPP will cover the 6G study item from Q3/2025 until Q4/2027.
 The IMT-2030 submission and normative work for 6G in 3GPP are expected to start from Rel-21.
 Given this timeline, a prompt engagement of the key industry players and related stakeholders in RAN development is needed at this stage.
 It is also estimated that roughly 75% of the energy consumption in 5G networks takes place in radio access networks, while the network core, owned data centres and other operations account for the rest.
 This calls for a careful analysis of the environmental sustainability aspects of the 6G RAN.

-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 7 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-01 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 7 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 21 million.
-Type of Action Research and Innovation Actions Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Type of Action Research and Innovation Actions Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).
 Technology Readiness Level Activities are expected to start at TRL 2-3 and to reach TRL 4 by the end of the project, and if/where relevant up to maximum TRL 5 (mature 6G technologies and solutions for verticals).
 Some parts of the project may only target TRL 3 by the end of the project.
 Funding rate 100% non-for-profit organizations, 90% for profit organizations